Cecilia7717/Cecilia7717.github.io/_pages/about.md

 3. Study test oracle generation and bug recognition performance by LLM for real-world bugs with Professor [Elizabeth Dinella](https://elizabethdinella.github.io/) in Bryn Mawr College;
 4. Improve the existing spectrum-based fault localization technique by adding edge consideration and using Control Flow Graph with Professor [Chris Murphy](https://www.cs.swarthmore.edu/~cmurphy/) in Columbia University;
 5. Design blockchain-based framework for EV charging scheduling advised by Professor [Jie Li](https://www.cs.sjtu.edu.cn/~lijie/) in Shanghai Jiaotong University and mentored by [Xinyu Lu](https://luxinyu.com.cn/) now in CUHK.

+If you’re interested in more details about any project, you can find expanded descriptions in the *Project* section.
+Feel free to email me (z[lastname]@brynmawr.edu) with any questions.